anthemion-org/ogle-web/README.md

 ### Function parameter checks

-The `Misc` module defines a `uCkThrow_Params` function that I am using to check

-type danger
-type insecurity

-[todo]
-	Primarily exported business functions
-	Not fast
-		Not in Search, Util modules
+As something of an experiment, the `Misc` module defines a `uCkThrow_Params` function that I am using to check parameter types in many functions.
+For the most part, I have reserved it for public class methods and API functions.
+The check is a bit slow, so it is excluded from the critical path within the word search, and from low-level types like Pt2.
+It is disabled entirely within the production environment.

 ### Classes versus closures